cloudfoundry-attic/mega-ci/README.md

 # MEGA CI

-This repo contains all public scripts and templates used to configure AWS and Deploy Concourse CI, BOSH, Cloud Foundry, or any combination thereof.
-It should be used in concert with a private repo that contains all necessary secret information for your planned deployment as described below.
+This repo contains all public scripts and templates used to provision AWS resources and Deploy BOSH, Concourse CI, Cloud Foundry, or any combination thereof.
+It should be used in concert with a private repository that contains all necessary configuration and secret information for your planned deployments.

 #### Links